Adaptive Shivers Sort: An Alternative Sorting Algorithm: Worst-case analysis of

-\begin{proof}[Proof of Theorem~\ref{thm:complexity-nH+3}] Lemma~\ref{lem:expanding-nH} states that the total cost of expanding merges is at most $n \H + \Lambda$.
-Then, Lemma~\ref{lem:non-expanding-run-2r} states that the total non-expanding cost of the critical merge and of the starting, middle and ending sequences of a given run $R$ is at most $(2 - \lambda) r - 1$.
-Hence, and taking all runs into account, the total non-expanding cost of these sequences is at most $2n - \Lambda - \rho$.
+\begin{proof}[Proof of Proposition~\ref{pro:complexity-nH+3}] Lemma~\ref{lem:expanding-nH} states that the total cost of expanding merges is at most ${n (\H - \{\log_2(n/c)\}) + \Lambda}$.
+Then, Lemma~\ref{lem:non-expanding-run-2r} states that the total cost of those non-expanding merges allocated to a given run $R$ is at most $(2 - \lambda) r - 1$.
+Taking all runs into account, the total cost of those non-expanding merges performed during the main loop of \ccASS is at most $2n - \Lambda - \rho$.
+Finally, Lemma~\ref{lem:non-expanding-collapse-n} states that the total cost of those non-expanding merges performed in line~\ref{alg:collapse} is at most $n-1$.
+Summing all these costs completes the proof of Proposition~\ref{pro:complexity-nH+3}. \end{proof}

-It remains to take care of the non-expanding cost of the runs merged in line~\ref{alg:collapse} of Algorithm~\ref{alg:ASS}.
-The merges performed in line~\ref{alg:collapse} are the same merges as those that would occur in the \emph{starting sequence} of an additional (fictitious) run of length $n$ that we would have appended to our array.
-Performing the analysis of Lemma~\ref{lem:non-expanding-run-2r} in that special case proves that the total non-expanding cost of these merges is at most $n - 1$.
-This completes the proof of Theorem~\ref{thm:complexity-nH+3}. \end{proof}

-Now that Theorem~\ref{thm:complexity-nH+3} has been proved, let us present briefly the ideas that lead to Theorem~\ref{thm:complexity-nH+D} itself.
-Although the main interest of Theorem~\ref{thm:complexity-nH+D} is that the constant $\Delta$ it refers to is optimal, as underlined in Proposition~\ref{pro:ass-not-optimal}, the tools it is based on are quite more complex, and seeing why these tool fit together is less intuitive.

-\begin{proof}[Main ideas of the proof of Theorem~\ref{thm:complexity-nH+D}] The cost allocation used for proving Theorem~\ref{thm:complexity-nH+3} is not sufficient to prove the better bound mentioned in Theorem~\ref{thm:complexity-nH+D}.
-Therefore, we must define a notion of \emph{potential} of a sequence of runs, which will fit more closely the merge cost needed to merge this sequence, and which is just a sum of potentials of individual runs.